 Upsells: When your prospect is hot and in the buying frame of mind, this is the perfect time to offer them a complimentary product or service.

 This is where you have the perfect opportunity to tack on a high margin item even if the primary product you are selling is low margin.
 It’s the fries with the burger, the extended warranty.
 It gives the customer added value and gives you more profit per transaction.

-Payment Plan: This one is absolutely critical for high ticket items and can mean the difference between the customer baulking and walking away or making the sale.
+Payment Plan: This one is absolutely critical for high ticket items and can mean the difference between the customer balking and walking away or making the sale.

 If something is $5,000, presenting it as 12 easy payments of $497 makes it a much easier pill to swallow.
 People generally think of their expenses on a monthly basis and $497 per month feels much easier than $5,000 in one lump sum.

-Secondly you want to incentivise the people who can pay in a lump sum to receive a “discount” by paying upfront.
+Secondly, you want to incentivize the people who can pay in a lump sum to receive a “discount” by paying upfront.

 Guarantee: As discussed in this article you need an outrageous guarantee.
 One that totally reverses the risk of doing business with you.